project-sunbird/project-sunbird.github.io/pages/features-documentation/content_review.md

   </tr>
   </table>

-## Content Editor Parts
+## Review Workspace

-  The broad areas of the content editor are:
+  To review the content, reviewers has to perform following

   <table>
   <tr>